 In the following two interviews, KUNGFU.AI co-founder and Managing Director interviews Mickey Ristroph, formerly of Mutual Mobile, and Paco Nathan of Derwin.AI.
 In these discussions, Mickey and Paco share the lessons they’ve learned from previous downturns to help guide today’s business leaders on investing in artificial intelligence today to emerge from today’s downturn stronger and well-positioned for the future.

 KUNGFU.AI is a professional services firm offering AI services around strategy, solutions and transformation.
 We have helped many companies build an AI strategy, create their first project or deploy AI at scale in their business.
-If you’d like to discuss getting started on a project, reach out to Steve Meier, Chief Creative Officer, at email@example.com.
+If you’d like to discuss getting started on a project, reach out to Steve Meier, Head of Growth, at firstname.lastname@example.org.
 We’d love to hear from you.